-Table of contents

-Authority 5

-Application 5

-Interpretation 6

-Additional requirements of the Head of a group 7

-A. Governance arrangements - locally incorporated APRA-regulated institutions 8

-The Board and senior management 8

-Independence 9

-Definition of non-executive director 9

-Board composition 9

-Board representation 10

-Locally incorporated APRA-regulated institutions that are subsidiaries of other APRA-regulated institutions or overseas equivalents 10

-Subsidiaries of a parent that is not prudentially regulated 11

-Joint ventures 11

-APRA-regulated institutions that are part of a group or any other corporate group 11

-Entities that are part of a group that are not APRA-regulated institutions 11

-Board performance assessment 11

-Board renewal 12

-B. Governance arrangements - foreign ADIs, Category C insurers and EFLICs 12

-C. Remuneration 13

-Remuneration policy 13

-Board Remuneration Committee 16

-D. Audit arrangements 17

-Board Audit Committee 17

-Internal audit 19

-Auditor independence 19

-E. Board Risk Committee 21

-F. Other matters 23

-Persons not to be constrained from providing information to APRA 23

-Adjustments and exclusions 23

-Determinations made under previous prudential standards 23

-Attachment A - Director independence 24

-Attachment B - Compliance Committee for eligible foreign life insurance companies 25 Purpose of the Compliance Committee 25 Continuing responsibility of the Board 25 Composition and residency status of Committee members 25 Application for a modified Committee composition 26 Appointment and removal of Committee members 26 Processes of the Committee 27 Duties and responsibilities of the Committee 28
+Table of Contents

+Authority

+Application 4

+Interpretation

+Requirements on the Head of a group 6

+A. Governance arrangements - locally incorporated APRA-regulated

+institutions 6

+The Board and senior management

+Independence

+Definition of non-executive director 7

+Board composition

+Board representation 8

+Regulated institutions that are subsidiaries of other APRA-regulated

+institutions or overseas equivalents 9

+Subsidiaries of a parent that is not prudentially regulated g

+Joint ventures 9

+Regulated institutions that are part of a group 10

+Board performance assessment 10

+Board renewal 10

+B. Governance arrangements - foreign ADIs, Category C insurers and

+EFLICs

+C. Remuneration 11

+Remuneration policy

+Board Remuneration Committee

+D. Audit arrangements

+Board Audit Committee

+Internal audit

+Auditor independence

+E. Other matters

+Persons not to be constrained from providing information to APRA

+Adjustments and exclusions

+Determinations made under previous prudential standards 20

+Attachments

+Attachment A 21

+Attachment B Compliance Committee for eligible foreign life insura

+companies 22

+Purpose of the Compliance Committee

+Continuing responsibility of the Board

+Composition and residency status of Committee members

+Application for a modified Committee composition

+Appointment and removal of Committee members Processes of the Committee

+Duties and responsibilities of the Committee

+Dulies and responsibilities of the Collinities ∠≎